Modelling Gossip Interactions in Open Multi-Agent Systems: Conclusions

 \section{Conclusions}

-In this paper, we considered the possibility for agents to get in and out of a system, then called open.
-We focused on the behavior of a classical multi-agent algorithm in that context: all-to-all pairwise gossips.
-Whereas openness arises several challenges, including variations of the dimension of the system and the absence of usual convergence, we have shown that these systems can be characterized in terms of scale-independent quantities whose evolution is governed by fixed size linear systems.
-We obtained the evolution of the two first moments and of the variance for both fixed and variable size open systems through the use of continuous-time tools to model the asynchronous events.
-We observed that the open trait of a system may result in a significant performance drop in terms of variance reduction as compared to closed systems.
+In this paper, we considered open systems where agents can join and leave, which raise several new challenges including dimension variations and the absence of usual convergence.
+We have shown that such systems subject to agent interactions can be characterized in terms of scale-independent descriptors whose evolution is governed by a fixed-size linear system.
+We applied this approach to analyze the behavior of all-to-all pairwise gossips in fixed-size systems subject to replacements, and have shown that the expected evolution of the two first moments (and thus of the variance) is characterized exactly.

-This analysis through scale-independent quantities can be extended to more general problems relying on more complex definitions of arrivals and departures, and on different types of interactions.
-More generally, we believe it can be a useful tool to study the behavior of open multi-agent systems in general, and a natural continuity of this work could be the analysis of interactions restricted to a graph.
-Another challenge left untackled consists in establishing the probability distribution of our descriptors instead of only their expected value.
+Our approach relies on continuous-time tools that can be applied to general settings, relying on more complex definitions of arrivals and departures and different types of interactions.
+We believe our methodology can also be applied to the analysis of interactions restricted to a graph: the challenge is then to find an appropriate set of descriptors that exploit the graph topology, and tight results might not be guaranteed with an inappropriate choice (\textit{e.g.}, for complete bipartite graph, an appropriate choice would be the two first moments for both parts as well as the covariance).
+Other challenges left untackled consist in establishing the probability distribution of our descriptors instead of only their expected value, and in the introduction of noise and delay in the analysis.